theolivenbaum/resin/README.md

 [Fire up a search server](#inproc) in seconds, with Solr-like capabilities but with zero config.
 [Code](#usage) or use the [CLI](#cli) to build, query and analyze your index.

-Solve your full-text search problem or your big data analysis task with Resin, a code base derived from refactoring Lucene.Net down to what is now __a fast and light-weighted search framework written specifically for .net__ with great analysis skills and fast response times even to complex queries.
-Resin is multi-cultural and deeply inspired by Lucene but leaves [legacy code and java inheritance](https://lucenenet.apache.org/) behind and finally makes it possible for .net programmers to be able to use cutting-edge search tech.
+Solve your full-text search problem or your big data analysis task with an intuitive tool for information retrieval with an extensible model, a strong architecture and a tiny bit of infrastructure.
+Resin is stream-lined, free of legacy code and java inheritance and aims to simplify what it is what makes Lucene, Solr and Elasticsearch great: speed of indexing and query execution, relevance, realiablility, and cost, but also:

+* zero-config
+* great API (in-proc and HTTP, with optional .net client)

+Resin is a multi-cultural search framework, fast and light-weigh, written specifically for .net, with great analysis skills and fast response times even to complex queries.

-First and foremost: read about the dependencies you need to [worry about](#dependencies) before launching your beefed-up search server that serves up 100M documents and that matches Google's capabilities in scale and performance.
+Read about the dependencies you need to [worry about](#dependencies) before launching your beefed-up search server that serves up 100M documents and that matches Google's capabilities in scale and performance.
 Spoiler alert: there are none.
-But read it anyway.
+But read it to learn about the open and closed-source projects Resin depends on.

 * _[Quick usage guide](#usage)_
 * _[Relevance (tf-idf)](#relevance)_